SpongePowered/SpongeDocs/source/faq.rst

 Future plans may include client-side Sponge mods that could perform a variety of functions related to the client, and running server plugins in single player mode.

-What Does This Mean for the Server Owners?
+What does this mean for the server owners?
 ------------------------------------------

 Server owners will have to download Sponge and start them like any other MinecraftForge server.

-What Java Version is Sponge Using?
+What Java version is Sponge using?
 ----------------------------------

 Sponge will be using Java 1.6, which is the minimum version supported by vanilla Minecraft and Forge.

-Will Players Need the Forge Client to Connect?
+Will players need the Forge client to connect?
 ----------------------------------------------

 No. If Sponge is used on the server, players who join will not need Sponge or Forge to connect.

-But Forge Doesn’t Support Unmodified Vanilla Clients?
+But Forge doesn’t support unmodified vanilla clients?
 -----------------------------------------------------

 It does now.
 Forge's lead developer LexManos has delivered on plans to add support for vanilla clients in the 1.8 update.

-What Minecraft Version is Sponge be First Available for?
+What Minecraft version will Sponge be first available for?
 --------------------------------------------------------

 Sponge will be first available for Minecraft 1.8, or whatever 1.8.x version exists at the time.

-But Forge Takes Too Long to Update?
+But Forge takes too long to update?
 -----------------------------------

 With a large portion of the Minecraft community working together, we are sure we can help speed up things.
 Development builds for Minecraft Forge are already available for the 1.8 update.

-I Haven't Kept Up, What Happened To Bukkit?
+I haven't kept up, what happened to Bukkit?
 -------------------------------------------

 The Bukkit project halted further development of their API and server